 Patients should be advised to inform their physicians if they are taking, or plan to take, any prescription or over-the-counter drugs, including herbal preparations and nutritional supplements, since there is a potential for interactions.

-Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of Effexor and triptans, tramadol, tryptophan supplements or other serotonergic agents (see WARNINGS, Serotonin Syndrome and PRECAUTIONS: DRUG INTERACTIONS, CNS-Active Drugs).
+Patients should be cautioned about the risk of serotonin syndrome with the concomitant use of venlafaxine tablets, USP and triptans, tramadol, tryptophan supplements or other serotonergic agents (see CONTRAINDICATIONS and WARNINGS, Serotonin Syndrome and DRUG INTERACTIONS, CNS-Active Drugs, Serotonergic Drugs).

-Patients should be cautioned about the concomitant use of Effexor and NSAIDs, aspirin, warfarin, or other drugs that affect coagulation since combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding (see PRECAUTIONS, Abnormal Bleeding).
+Patients should be cautioned about the concomitant use of venlafaxine tablets, USP and NSAIDs, aspirin, warfarin, or other drugs that affect coagulation since combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding (see PRECAUTIONS, Abnormal Bleeding).

-Although Effexor has not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking Effexor.
+Although venlafaxine tablets, USP has not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking venlafaxine tablets, USP.

 Patients should be advised to notify their physician if they develop a rash, hives, or a related allergic phenomenon.